scionproto/scion/doc/dev/design/protobuf-API-version.rst

 Abstract
 ========
-The Protobuf API has currently no version aidentifier that allows a client to find out which API version a server supports.
+The Protobuf API has currently no version identifier that allows a client to find out which API version a server supports.

 Background